italia/spid-cie-oidc-django/docs/technical_specifications/ONBOARDING.md

 - trust marks is automatically generated for the available profile, public or private
 - the onboarding staff in any time can add more profiles and trust marks  through the FederationDescendant back office panel
 - an entity configuration with trust marks and metadata policy applied, signed by the Trust Anchor of the onboarding system, is automatically created and published to its __Resolve Entity Statement__ endpoint.
-- an email is sent to the user to inform on the succesfull state of the onboarding and the final entity configuration
+- TODO: an email is sent to the user to inform on the succesfull state of the onboarding and the final entity configuration

 ### Enable entity as descendat